 One in six initial presentations to general practitioners are about skin problems (1), yet dermatology teaching in medical schools is limited and variable (2).
 Spot Diagnosis is a podcast series that examines the skin complaints commonly encountered by general practitioners.
 It is tailored specifically for medical students and GPs, but will also be useful for nurses and pharmacists.

 The series provides evidence-based, up-to-date medical education & information aimed at upskilling medical practitioners in treating skin complaints, in order to improve the skin health of our communities.

-Series 1 of Spot Diagnosis features hosts Associate Professor Alvin Chong and Dr Tom Kovitwanichkanont and Series 2 features Alvin Chong, Dr Blake Mumford and Dr Aaron Robinson.
+Season 1 of Spot Diagnosis features hosts Associate Professor Alvin Chong and Dr Tom Kovitwanichkanont and Season 2 features Alvin Chong, Dr Blake Mumford and Dr Aaron Robinson.
 Each week our hosts speak with leading dermatologists who have sub-specialty expertise in those skin conditions being addressed.